 Camping in the Forest co-operate and work with these partner organisations to ensure that our campsites are managed with the interests of the Forest at the heart of what we do and that our visitors can enjoy all the experiences that a stay in the New Forest can offer.
 Our key partners that we work and cooperate with to achieve this are:

-The Forestry Commission who are our Co-Venture partners as well as being the government department responsible for protecting, expanding and promoting the sustainable management of woodlands and increasing their value to society and the environment.
-The Forestry Commission manage the Crown Lands of the New Forest on behalf of the Secretary of State.
+The Forestry England who are our Co-Venture partners as well as being the government department responsible for protecting, expanding and promoting the sustainable management of woodlands and increasing their value to society and the environment.
+Forestry England manage the Crown Lands of the New Forest on behalf of the Secretary of State.

 Natural England who is the government's adviser for the natural environment in England, helping to protect England's nature and landscapes for people to enjoy and for the services they provide.
 As all our New Forest campsites are legally designated for their nature conservation interest we work with Natural England and seek their advice to protect the important habitat features present on our campsites.